 Detection

-VIM should detect unavailability of physical resources that might be cause error in virtual resources on them.
-Unavailability of physical resource is detected by various monitoring and managing tools for H/W and S/W components.
+VIM should detect unavailability of physical resources that might be cause errors/faults in virtual resources running on top of them.
+Unavailability of physical resource is detected by various monitoring and managing tools for hardware and software components.

 The fault items/events to be detected shall be configurable.

 The configuration shall enable Failure Selection and Aggregation.
-Failure aggregation means VIM find out unavailability of physical resource from more than two non-critical failures related to the same resource.
+Failure aggregation means VIM can find out unavailability of physical resource from more than two non-critical failures related to the same resource.

-There are two types of unavailability; immediate and future:
+There are two types of unavailability - immediate and future:

-Immediate unavailability can be detected by setting traps of raw failure on hardware monitoring tools.
+Immediate unavailability can be detected by setting traps of raw failures on hardware monitoring tools.

-Future unavailability can be found by receiving maintenance instruction issued by administrator of the physical resource pool.
+Future unavailability can be found by receiving maintenance instructions issued by the administrator of the physical resource pool or by failure prediction mechanisms.

 Cognition

-VIM should identify unavailability of virtualized resources that is or will be affected by failure on physical resource under them.
-Unavailability of virtualized resource is found by referring the map of physical and virtualized resource.
-The cause of unavailability of virtualized resource could be different in technologies and policies of deployment, so the relation from physical resource to virtualized resource shall be configurable.
+VIM shall identify unavailability of virtualized resources that are or will be affected by failures on the physical resources under them.
+Unavailability of virtualized resource is found by referring to the mapping of physical and virtualized resources.

+The relation from physical resources to virtualized resources shall be configurable, as the cause of unavailability of virtualized resources can be different in technologies and policies of deployment.

-Failure aggregation also required in this feature, e.g. a user may request more than two failures on standby VMs in N+M deployment model.
+Failure aggregation is also required in this feature, e.g., a user may request more than two failures on standby VMs in an (N+M) deployment model.

 Notification

-There are two types of notification; event of virtualized resource and update of capacity of Resource Pool.
+There are two types of notifications: a) notification about events of virtualized resource and b) notification on the update of the capacity of a resource pool.

-VIM has to notify unavailability of virtual resources to the user who owns it.
+The VIM shall notify the unavailability of virtual resources to the consumer owning it.

-VIM also needs to notify unavailability of physical resources to administrator.
+The VIM shall also notify the unavailability of physical resources to its administrator.

-All notification should be transferred immediately to minimize network service stall and to avoid over assignment caused by delay of capability update.
+All notifications shall be transferred immediately in order to minimize the stalling time of the network service and to avoid over assignment caused by delay of capability updates.

-There are multiple users who have receiver of notification on different location.

-So VIM has to find out owner.
-Moreover, there would be large number of virtual and physical resources in the real deployment, so polling state to VIM leads heavy traffic.
-Thus, Pub/Sub Messaging Model is better for this notification, since it sends notification to owners who requested.
+There may be multiple consumers, so the VIM has to find out the owner of an faulty resource.
+Moreover, there may be a large number of virtual and physical resources in a real deployment, so polling the state of all resources to the VIM would lead to heavy signalling traffic.
+Thus, a publication/subscription messaging model is better suited for these notifications, as notifications are only sent to subscribed consumers .

-Note, VIM should accept individual notification URL for each resources only by its owner or administrator.
+Note: the VIM should only accept individual notification URLs for each resource by its owner or administrator.

-Event of virtualized resource is description of unavailability to inform the user.

-Flexibility of notification is important; receiver function in user-side implementation could have different schema, location and policy (receive or not, aggregate events in the same cause, etc.).
+Notifications reporting to the consumer about the unavailability of virtualized resources are including a description of the fault.
+Flexibility in the notifications is important, for example the receiver function in the consumer-side implementation could have different schema, location, and policies (e.g. receive or not, aggregate events with the same cause, etc).

 Recovery Action

-VIM is required to execute actions to process fault recovery and maintenance.
-All actions, done by VIM and NFVI after those notifications, should be instructed by the owner of resources or administrator.

-Instructions are not always required after those notifications.
+The VIM is required to execute actions to process fault recovery and maintenance operations.
+All actions, done by the VIM and the NFVI after receiving those notifications, should be instructed/coordinated by the consumer (.i.e. the owner) of the resources or their administrator.
+Note, that instructions from the consumer to the VIM are not always required after such notifications.

-(Option) For prompt recovery, VIM can have feature to automate recovery actions.
+(Option) For prompt recovery of faults, the VIM could have an additional feature to automate recovery actions for certain faults.

-A delegated action could automatically proceed if it already instructed: e.g. VIM can automatically evacuate VM which is labelled like ‘allow live-migration’ by the owner.
+A delegated action could be automatically processed by the VIM if was already instructed earlier how to treat such type of faults, e.g, the VIM could automatically evacuate VM which are labelled with ‘allow live-migration’ by the owner of the VM.

 High level northbound interface specification [authors: Ashiq, Gerald]